Difference Between Diesel Engines and Gasoline Engines

 How long will a diesel engine run on gasoline?

-A diesel engine may run on gasoline for a short period, typically ranging from a few minutes to several hours, before experiencing significant issues such as reduced power and knocking.
+A diesel engine may run on gasoline briefly, minutes to a few hours, before reduced power and knocking occur.

 What happens if you put diesel in a gasoline engine?

-Putting diesel in a gasoline engine can cause severe damage due to differences in combustion properties.
-The engine may misfire, suffer from reduced performance, and potentially experience fuel system damage, leading to costly repairs.
+Putting diesel in a gasoline engine can cause misfires, reduced performance, and fuel system damage that may require costly repairs.

 Risks of Putting Gas in a Diesel Engine